mssa-ccad18/modern-web-app-pattern-dotnet/README.md

 > Disclaimer: this repository is under active development.
 We are not accepting issues at this time.
-As we work through the engineering phase this content is not yet expected to be deployable.
+As we work through the engineering phase this content may not be functional.

 # Modern web app pattern for .NET